Max-Derner/AWS-Certified-Developer-Associate-DVA-C02/S3-notes.md

 ## CORS
 Cross-Origin Resource Sharing policies can be set up for S3 buckets.
 You will need to do this to share resources from one bucket to another (e.g. static website setup pulling from a separate bucket).

+## S3 Transfer Acceleration
+Is what it sounds like.
+It enables faster and still secure transfers transfers over long distances.